History of LPCANC

 While initially incorporated as a "Not-for-Profit", LPCANC was "re" incorporated as a Non-Profit Professional Membership Corporation on July 12, 2005 and IRS Non-Profit 501(c)6 status on August 31, 2005.

-LPCANC Appointed Board Positions, Committees, and Task Forces
+LPCANC Elected Board Positions, and Appointed Committees, and Task Forces

 - Six (6) appointed committee chairs (Conference, Communications and Media, Membership, Advocacy, Professional Development, and University Relations) will serve one (1) year renewable terms.